Is mandatory vaccination for sporting events legal?

-The decision is being questioned by Governor Cuomo, who says the state would have to sign off on any mandate.
+The decision is being questioned by Gov. Andrew Cuomo, who says the state would have to sign off on any mandate.
 When asking a local lawyer about the mandate, he explained governments can enforce health mandates only if they are proven to be necessary to protect public health.

-“I think that’s just the safest possible for everyone so that we’re all keeping safe keeping healthy and just staying on top of it,” said Sydney Cates, Bill fans and Birthday Girl.
+“I think that’s just the safest possible for everyone so that we’re all keeping safe keeping healthy and just staying on top of it,” Bills fan Sydney Cates said.

 But when asked about a mandatory vaccine for private business, the answers changed, most believing vaccination should be a choice.